fdu/lip/README.md

 $ ifup wlan0
 ```

-## Xorg
+## Desktop

-[Xorg](https://www.x.org) comes with a frame buffer driver with good enough performances for many applications with [Xfce](https://xfce.org/).
+[Xorg](https://www.x.org) comes with a frame buffer driver which is a sufficient fall back solution for [Xfce](https://xfce.org/).
 Let's start by installing it:

 ```
 $ apt update